IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 ``curl http://localhost:8080/api/admin/index/solr/schema``

 We'll use this command again below to update the Solr schema to accomodate metadata fields we've added.

-We are aware that English goes into the TSV files but we are working toward internationalization of metadata blocks in https://github.com/IQSS/dataverse/issues/4684

 Loading TSV files into Dataverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~